Regalis11/BaroModDoc/docs/Intro/ContentPackages.md

 ## File list

 The file list is a vital part of every content package; it allows the game to know which other XML files to load and the purpose each of them serves.
 For any given mod, its filename will always be `filelist.xml`.
-The submarine and character editors will generate a basic file list for each of your creations.
+The [submarine](../Editors/SubmarineEditor.md) and [character](../Editors/CharacterEditor.md) editors will generate a basic file list for each of your creations.

 The root element of the content package has the following attributes:
 - `name`: The name for this content package that is seen by players in-game.
 - `modversion`: The version number of the mod.
 Typically, this will increment as new versions of the mod are published to the Workshop.
 Currently, this is simply a hint for modders to be able to check which version of a mod is being used.
 - `gameversion`: The version number that this mod was last updated for.
 This may be used by the game to detect mods that need to be modified for backwards compatibility.
 - `corepackage`: Whether or not the content package is a "core" package, [described in a separate section](#core-packages).

+This root element then has a child element for each content XML file that needs to be loaded.
+The name of each of these child elements must be one of the content types listed in the [Content Types](ContentTypes.md) page.

 The following example consists of a single file that defines an [Item file](../ContentTypes/Item.md).